-The course consists of a combination of lectures and computer labs and requires a significant portion of self-study on the part of students.
-Assessment for the course will be continuous and is carried throughout the different activities of the course.
+The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.

+assessment for the course will be continuous and is carried throughout the different activities of the course.

-The course workload is 200 hours equivalent to 7,5 ECTS.
+The course workload is 200 hours equivalent to 7,5 ECTS (40 hours per week equivalent to 1,5 ECTS).

-The language of instruction is English
+The language of instruction is English.

-Please note that all teaching and learning activities - such as lectures, teacher-guided computer labs and assessment tasks - are carried out in English when the language of instruction is English.
+Please note that all teaching and learning activities - such as lectures, seminars, assignments and assessment tasks - are carried out in English.